-Molina offers programs to help our Members and their families manage various health conditions.
-The programs include telephonic outreach from our clinical staff and health educators that includes condition specific triage assessment, care plan development and access to tailored educational materials.
+Passport offers programs to help our Members and their families manage various health conditions.
+The programs include telephonic outreach from our clinical staff and health educators that includes condition specific triage assessment, care plan development, and access to tailored educational materials.
 Members are identified via Health Risk assessments and Identification and Stratification.
-You can also directly refer Members who may benefit from these program offerings via phone by calling the number listed below.
+You can also directly refer Members who may benefit from these program offerings by contacting Passport at (800) 578-0775.
 Members can request to be enrolled or disenrolled in these programs at any time.
 Our programs include:

 - Asthma Management

 - Diabetes Management

-- High blood Pressure Management
+- High Blood Pressure Management

 - Heart Failure

-- Chronic Obstructive Pulmonary Disease (COPD) management
+- Chronic Obstructive Pulmonary Disease (COPD) Management

 - Depression Management

 - Weight Management

 - Smoking/Tobacco Cessation

 - Substance Use Disorder

 - Nutrition Consult